-Charles Robert Harrison works with painting, sculpture and installation alongside interdisciplinary techniques like documentation, data analysis and experimental design to expose the fragility and agility of human perception.
+Charles Robert Harrison works with painting, sculpture and installation alongside interdisciplinary techniques like documentation, data analysis and experimental design to uncover the fragilities and agilities of perception.
 Applying theories of affordance, his material distortions of familiar objects and environments explore ethical, social and personal dimensions of public and private action.
-Past projects playfully observed interactions with street furniture, civic infrastructure and pub toilets whilst current work is particularly concerned with agricultural methods, sanitation and online knowledge sharing.
+Past projects playfully observed interactions with street furniture, civic infrastructure and pub toilets whilst current work is particularly concerned with agricultural methods, sanitation, commercial nostalgia and online knowledge sharing.

 Charles graduated with a BA in Painting from University of Northampton in 2007.
-He has exhibited at Jupiter Woods, London, Lifespace, Dundee and recently completed residencies at Wellcome Collection and Barbican Centre.
+He has exhibited with Jupiter Woods, London, Lifespace, Dundee, Neue Froth Kunsthalle, Brighton and recently completed residencies at Wellcome Collection and Barbican Centre.
 His artistic methods and conceptual understanding have been shaped through collaboration and interdisciplinary research alongside artists, curators, social scientists, neuropsychologists, motor-neuroscientists and members of rare dementia support groups.
 These collaborations have particularly focussed on the historical development, values and deficiencies of standardised testing methods and have led to novel social science and arts and health research funded by Wellcome Trust, University College London and the Economic and Social Research Council.

 Selected Exhibitions and Events